 However, cell phones can be stolen, lost or damaged by accident – which isn’t covered by a manufacturer’s warranty.
 Mobile phone insurance policies fill in where your warranty ends.
 If you have a high-end model, coverage for loss and damage especially makes sense.

-If your theft coverage pays for the depreciated value of the phone, you will still pay a considerable amount to buy a brand new one.
+If your theft coverage pays for the depreciated value of the phone, you will still pay a considerable amount to buy a brand-new one.
 You also need to pay a deductible before your coverage kicks in.

-Homeowners seldom conduct a complete assessment of their personal belongings before opting for full replacement value coverage in their homeowner’s policies.
+Homeowners seldom conduct a complete assessment of their personal belongings before opting for full replacement value coverage in their homeowners policies.
 Make sure you understand what personal belongings are covered, and for what amounts.

 Insurance for mobile phones makes sense under certain circumstances, but you want to be sure you are getting the benefit and value you need.
 Here are some questions to ask:

 If you are a person who uses your phone for everything from staying in touch with your kids to managing your email, consider whether you can afford to be without it.
 Are you a very careful person, or do you tend to drop your phone?

 Be sure to evaluate the cell phone coverage carefully and ask such questions as:

 Your insurance coverage should fit your needs and give you peace of mind.
-When you research your options, take time to get a few quotes before you buy, so you can feel confident that your coverage has a high value and can protect your investment adequately.
+When you research your options, take the time to get a few quotes before you buy, so you can feel confident that your coverage has a high value and can protect your investment adequately.